To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 Graduates must wear regalia (cap and gown) in order to participate in the University Wide Commencement.

-Some college recognition ceremonies require regalia, others will not.
-Check with your college's ceremony webpage or coordinator to ensure you're prepared for your college recognition ceremony.
+The doctoral recognition ceremony and some of the college recognition ceremonies require regalia, others will not.
+Check with your college's ceremony webpage or the College Recognition Ceremonies page for this information to ensure you're prepared for your college's ceremony.

 - Application for Graduation

 Students graduating in a given semester must apply to graduate.
-The deadlines for applications for the Spring 2021 semester can be found in the catalog of the Registrar's Office Registrar Spring Deadline Page.
+The deadlines for applications for the Spring 2022 semester can be found in the catalog of the Registrar's Office Registrar Spring Deadline Page.
+The deadline this semester is January 28.

 Please note, due to printing deadlines, we gather names for the commencement program the week after the degree application deadline.
-This time frame is also when we look at the honors status of our candidates (cum laude, etc.).
-If a candidate does not apply for graduation on time, we cannot guarantee their name will be included in the commencement program.
+This is also when we collect the honors status of our candidates (cum laude, etc.).
+If a candidate does not apply for graduation on time, or if their honors status changes during the second part of the semester, we cannot guarantee them to be accurately reflected in the commencement program.

 - University Wide Commencement Instructions